BhatShivananda/Retail-v1/README.md

 ## Log4j2
 ````
-log4j2 has been used and logs are availble under - /Retail-v1/logs
+log4j2is used for this implementation and logs are availble under - /Retail-v1/logs
 ````

 ## Metrics using dropwizards